Insprill/dv-gauge/README.md

 Gauge a Derail Valley mod that allows you to change the track gauge to anything you want.

-This changes the gauge of the tracks, rolling stock bogies (with CCL support!), and track decorations like buffer stops.
+This changes the gauge of the tracks, rolling stock bogies, and track decorations like buffer stops.
 Physics is unaffected, this mod is purely aesthetic.

-There are four pre-set gauges to select from, or you can enter your own gauge in millimeters.